ajcardenasb/Coral_endoliths/README.md

 # Repository - Coral endoliths

 This repository contains the scripts used to analyze data and create figures for the manuscript "Greater functional diversity and redundancy of coral endolithic microbiomes align with lower coral bleaching susceptibility"

 Raw sequencing data are deposited in the NCBI Sequence Read Archive (SRA) under BioProject [PRJNA757245](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA757245)

 ## Workflow

-### 16S analysis
+### Metabaracoding - 16S rRNA data analysis
 1. Amplicon Sequence variance (ASV) were inferred using [dada2](https://github.com/benjjneb/dada2) using the script `/16S/endoliths_16S_dada2.R`
 2. Quality checks (i.e., removal of putatively contaminant ASVs and removal of samples with < 1000 reads) were done using the script `/16S/endoliths_16S_contaRemoval.R`
 3. Bar plots of most abundant bacterial taxa were created using the script`/16S/endoliths_16S_barplots.R`
 4. Ordination plots and PERMANOVAs were done using [Vegan](https://github.com/vegandevs/vegan) with the script `/16S/endoliths_16S_ordination_permanovas.R`
 5. Alpha diversity estimates and statistical comparisons were done using [Vegan](https://github.com/vegandevs/vegan) following the script `/16S/endoliths_16S_alphaDiversity.R`